celo-org/docs/blog/2022-01-01-hellocelo.md

 - Connect to the Celo test network, called Alfajores
 - Get test CELO, Celo Dollars (cUSD) and Celo Euros (cEUR) from the faucet
 - Read account and contract information from the test network
-- Transferring CELO, cUSD and cEUR on the test network
+- Transferring CELO, Mento cUSD and Mento cEUR on the test network

 ## Getting Started